Wuuuz001/CAD-Daedalus/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/Wuuuz001/CAD-Daedalus)
 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/Wuuuz001/CAD-Daedalus)

-**CAD-Daedalus is a Neuro-Symbolic Framework for Standardized and Verifiable Engineering Design, bridging the gap between the probabilistic nature of Large Language Models (LLMs) and the deterministic requirements of Computer-Aided Design (CAD).** [cite: 1, 2, 5]
+**CAD-Daedalus is a Neuro-Symbolic Framework for Standardized and Verifiable Engineering Design, bridging the gap between the probabilistic nature of Large Language Models (LLMs) and the deterministic requirements of Computer-Aided Design (CAD).**

 The official repository for the paper: **CAD-Daedalus: A Neuro-Symbolic Framework for the Standardized Engineering Design**.